David Isaac Murray: Early life

 Murray grew up in Albuquerque, New Mexico.
 He attended the Albuquerque Academy from grades 6-12.
 He attended Carnegie Mellon University as a triple major in Computer Science, Human-Computer Interaction, and Voice Performance, where he graduated in 2006, Phi Beta Kappa, as recipient of the CMU Alumni Award for Research Excellence in Computer Science.

 Business history

 Murray was Associate Product Manager for Gmail at Google from 2006–2008.
 He later served as Senior VP, Product Management at Inform Technologies in 2008, User Experience Lead at Cryptic Studios 2008–2010, and Director of Product for Raptr 2010-2012 before founding GoalSponsors which later became known as ReferBright, a marketing automation platform for healthcare practitioners, and was sold to Doctor.com in 2014.
 He served as Chief Technology Officer at Doctor.com (acquired by Press Ganey in 2020).
-Murray is currently Cofounder and President of Confirm, an HR technology company focused on performance reviews and organizational network analysis.
+Murray is currently Cofounder and CEO of Confirm, an HR technology company focused on performance reviews and organizational network analysis.